 The terms of the MAVNI program required participants to begin boot camp within three years of their enlistment.
 Most of the last batch of MAVNI recruits timed out of the service while awaiting the background check process to be completed.

 In 2018 under the Trump administration, the Army began discharging soldiers who had enlisted under the MAVNI program.
-Most were reportedly not given notice of why they were being discharged, but their citizenship status was jeopardized as a result.
+Most were reportedly not given notice of why they were being discharged.
+Their citizenship status was jeopardized as a result.
 Many of them had served honorably in Afghanistan, Iraq and other locations around the world.